RimwiZ/java-unit-tests/README.md

  - AssertJ
  - JaCoCo

+---

-Link to presentation recording at 👉 https://youtu.be/Yi0dqrbEVRs
+Link to presentation recording at 👉 [automateIT](https://youtu.be/Yi0dqrbEVRs) channel.